-Recently during the winter I became sick with a sinus cold.
-The dry air (due to electric heaters in my home) actually made me suffer much more than I should have had to.
-I felt awful!
-Trying to sleep was a battle and my nose was dry and painful.
-Eventually I purchased a nice little humidifier and guess what – I felt much better when I used it!
+Recently during the winter, I became sick with a sinus cold.
+The dry air (due to electric heaters in my home) actually made me suffer a lot more than I would have otherwise.

-Purifiers work by taking water and converting it into a fine steam or mist that increase the amount of moisture in the air around you.
+Humidifiers work by taking water and converting it into fine steam or mist that increases the amount of moisture in the air around you.
 It’s similar to how running a hot shower in your house steams up the air.
 The water tank stores water to allow it to run for several hours – especially overnight use.
-Shown here is a No products found.

 Humidifiers are devices that increase the humidity in a room.
-They actually introduce additional moisture, from water, into the surrounding air.
+They work by changing liquid water into a mist or steam which increases the humidity in the air.
 Humidity is a word used to describe the amount of moisture, as a percentage, in the air around you.

 However, it’s not just adding moisture into a room’s air that makes them so helpful.
-It’s the additional benefits you might not yet be aware of that can improve your quality of life.
+It’s the other benefits you might not yet be aware of that can really boost your quality of life.

 How humidity affects you – the good and the bad effects